 On Aug.
 16, the public radio program “This American Life” profiled GiveDirectly.

 “Giving cash with no strings attached clearly has limits,” Planet Money reporter David Kestenbaum said on “This American Life.”
 “Even if it works in rural Kenya, it may not work so well in Asia or in urban areas.
 It won't magically fix all the other things that keep people poor.
 It won't end civil wars or fix corrupt governments or create new vaccines.
 But even if it just helps poor people climb up a couple rungs, that would be a huge accomplishment.
 There does seem to be this shift that's happening, a shift away from glossy brochures and smiling children and happy anecdotes, a shift toward data.
-Philanthropy is getting nerdier.”
+Philanthropy is getting nerdier.”4 comments on this story

 Months before the New York Times or “This American Life” had reported on GiveDirectly, the Deseret News’ Mercedes White wrote a story in April headlined, “No strings attached: How one nonprofit is helping the poor by giving them cash.”